-Myth #1: Infants need families through international adoption.
+Adoption Myth #1: Infants need families through international adoption.

-Myth #2: Only girls need families.
+Adoption Myth #2: Only girls need families.

 Fact: Boys need families just as much as girls do.
 In fact, boys typically wait much longer than girls to be matched with families.
 This myth grew from a time when, following the implementation of China’s one-child policy, girls in China did exceed the number of boys waiting for families.
 But today, as a result of policy changes and the growth of domestic adoption in China, that is no longer the case — in China or in any other country.
 Today, most country programs require families to be open to a child of either gender.
 But with the few countries that do allow families to specify a gender preference, more than 80 percent of families continue to request a girl — leaving many boys waiting.

-Myth #3: I can adopt a child who is completely free of any physical, developmental or emotional special needs.
+Adoption Myth #3: I can adopt a child who is completely free of any physical, developmental or emotional special needs.

-While adopting a child with special needs is not a good fit for every family, many parents grow more open as they research different types and degrees of medical conditions — or once they learn that “special need” doesn’t always mean a physical or intellectual challenge.
-During the homestudy process, your social worker will assist you as you consider special needs that your family might be open to.
+While adopting a child with additional needs is not a good fit for every family, many parents grow more open as they research different types and degrees of medical conditions — or once they learn that “special need” doesn’t always mean a physical or intellectual challenge.
+During the homestudy process, your social worker will assist you as you consider the needs that your family might be open to.
 Holt provides specialized resources for families adopting children who have experienced early life trauma as well as support for adoptees and families throughout their lives.
 Ideally, we need families who are open to exploring the various medical, emotional and developmental needs of children who are waiting for families through international adoption.

-Fact: Families determine their level of comfort when considering age, gender and special needs.
+Fact: Families determine their level of comfort when considering age, gender and needs.
 What drives the matching process, however, is finding the right family for every child — and what’s best for each child is to be placed with a family who can wholeheartedly embrace their emotional and physical needs.
 With that said, you know your family best and are best equipped to determine whether to parent a particular child!

-Myth #5: All children waiting for adoptive families are on Holt’s waiting child photolisting.
+Adoption Myth #5: All children waiting for adoptive families are on Holt’s waiting child photolisting.

 Fact: Most children never appear on the waiting child photolisting!
 Only children for whom we need extra help finding families have online profiles you can look through on your own.
-These children are often older or have more involved special needs, which is why they require greater advocacy to find the right family capable of meeting their unique needs.
+These children are often older or have more involved needs, which is why they require greater advocacy to find the right family capable of meeting their unique needs.
 Most families who adopt through Holt go through the standard application process, in which they state the profile of child they are open to as part of the homestudy process and Holt’s social workers then match them with a child who fits that profile.

 Have a question we didn’t answer here?
-Contact Holt’s adoption service team at [email protected] or call 1-833-346-9044.
+Email us at [email protected] or call 1-833-346-9044.